Plan de negocio apartamentos turisticos

 Step 8.
 Operations plan

+The operations plan is simply an insight into how you’re going to run your new business on a day-to-day basis.
 It will consider whether you will hire any staff, what standards you will set, and how you will keep track of inventory and other administrative duties.

-This will be one of the most straightforward parts of your business plan; chances are, you already have all of this planned.
+This will be one of the most straightforward parts of your business plan.
+Chances are, you already have all of this planned.

 Here are a few helpful prompts and examples in case you get stuck: